Qflat/Cross-Country-Predictior/README.md

 Goal of this project: To predict results of high school cross country meets (particularly for regional/state level championships).

-# Note:

-final_project.py is the file developed when in CS 450 at Olivet College, THIS IS NOT THE FINAL VERSION!

 # How to Run

 1. Download the Repository's Contents